Official Constitution and By-Laws

 Violations of The Tribe of the Whitetop Band of Native Indians Code of Conduct that are verified through a reliable source (Whitetop Tribal Council, Whitetop Supreme Judge or law enforcement agency, etc.) will be investigated by the Whitetop Tribal Council.
 Violation(s) may result in removal from The Tribe of the Whitetop Band of Native Indians, Whitetop Tribal Council or any other committee, seat or position held relating to the Tribe.

 Voluntary termination from The Tribe of the Whitetop Band of Native Indians may occur at any time.
 A letter of resignation or termination of citizenship must be submitted to the Chief and Whitetop Tribal Council.

-Involuntary termination from the Tribe must follow all protocol as previously stated in these By-Laws.
+Involuntary termination from the Tribe must follow all protocols as previously stated in these By-Laws.

-Termination of citizenship whether voluntary or otherwise may result in a permanent termination.
-Re-enrollment of terminated citizens requires a two-thirds (2/3) vote of Tribal Council.
+Termination of citizenship whether voluntary or otherwise may result in permanent termination.
+Re-enrollment of terminated citizens requires a two-thirds (2/3) vote of the Tribal Council.